simondiep/node-multiplayer-snake/README.md

  - e.keyCode and other more reused values should be cached (stored in a local variable) to increase performance
    - such as 'click'
  - DomHelper extract all strings into an Object
- - an easy way to create new banner images as the game adds features
+ - an easy way to create new banner gifs as the game adds features
  - [Issues](https://github.com/simondiep/node-multiplayer-snake/issues)

 ### Longer-term Tech Debt